June 20, 2018

-That’s because Anderson University’s Summer Repertory Theatre begins a three-week session on June 11 during which high school students work with professionals and students from the South Carolina School of the Arts at AU to stage two full-length plays while receiving advanced training and collegiate credit.
+That’s because the South Carolina School of the Arts' Summer Repertory Theatre began a three-week session on June 11 during which high school students worked with professionals and students from the South Carolina School of the Arts at AU to stage two full-length plays while receiving advanced training and collegiate credit.

 That’s music to Greg Middleton’s ears.
 A Powdersville High School student, Greg is returning for his second season this summer.

 “AU Rep is a program that has substantially increased my confidence in how I approach new characters and bring them to life as well as teaching me the concept of creating and maintaining the flow of energy on stage,” he said.